yboladra/Docker-for-Absolute-Beginners/02. Image Creation, Management, and Registry/Module-02.md

    az acr login --name <registry_name>
    ```
    You'll be prompted to authenticate with your Azure account.

+   **Note:** Please enable AcrPull & AcrPush permision for Azure Container Registry.

-4. **Tag Your Image for Pushing:** After building your Docker image, tag it with the login server of your Azure Container Registry.
+5. **Tag Your Image for Pushing:** After building your Docker image, tag it with the login server of your Azure Container Registry.

    The login server can be found in the Azure Portal under the ACR's properties or Run `az acr show --name <acr_name>` (replace `<acr_name>` with your ACR name).